Couples Therapy: What to Expect

 Common Pre-Session Worries

-"What if we just fight in front of the therapist?" - I'll help create a safe space for productive conversation
+"What if my partner blames me for everything?" - I'll help create a safe space for productive conversation

 What to Bring